Electrician Career Information

 - The average annual salary for the top 10 percent is $80,890.

-Like any other occupation, the demand for electrician jobs tends to fluctuate according to state.
-While these trends do tend to change, statistics from May 2010 can probably answer the question "Where will the high demand prospects be for electricians in 2012?"* Based on these recent statistics, here are the top five states with the highest concentration of electrician jobs:
+Like any other occupation, the electrician outlook for employment tends to fluctuate according to state.
+While these trends do tend to change, statistics from May 2010 * show the top five states with the highest concentration of electrician jobs:

 - West Virginia